MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Functions.md

 To use the function, type: `Start-PSAdmin`

-To add statements to the function, use a semi-colon `;` to separate the statements, or type each statement on a separate line.
+To add statements to the function, type each statement on a separate line, or use a semi-colon `;` to separate the statements.

 For example, the following function finds all `.jpg` files in the current user's directories that were changed after the start date.